jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

 		- libarchive.a
 		- libz.a

- -0.
-Clone the JASP repository into a folder of your choice.
-Our default choice is ~/desktop/JASP/, this will create the folder
+ 0. Clone the JASP repository into a folder of your choice.
+Our default choice is ~/desktop/JASP/, this will create the folder /jasp-desktop and QT will make the build-JASP-.... directory in this folder.
-    [+] jasp-desktop
- QT will make the build-JASP-.... directory in this folder for you as well.
  1. Create the folder "Frameworks" in the folder of your choice and unzip the [R 3.3.3] files into there
  2. Unzip [boost 1.64.0] files in jasp-desktop
  3. Unzip the [boost 1.64.0 binaries, libarchive binaries] files and put them into the build-JASP-.... directory that QT creates.

 Linux
 -----